-- includes avoiding/reducing exposure to common triggers.
-It has a list of the triggers for pupils with medical conditions at this school, has a trigger reducing schedule and is actively working towards reducing/eliminating these health and safety risks. - The IHP details an individual pupil's triggers and details how to make sure the pupil remains safe throughout the whole school day and on out-of-school activities.
-Risk assessments are carried out on all out-of-school activities, taking into account the needs of pupils with medical needs. - This school reviews all medical emergencies and incidents to see how they could have been avoided, and changes school policy according to these reviews. - 11.
-Each member of the school and health community knows their roles and responsibilities in maintaining and implementing an effective medical conditions policy. - This school works in partnership with all relevant parties including the pupil (where appropriate), parents, school's governing body, all school staff, employers and healthcare professionals to ensure that the policy is planned, implemented and maintained successfully. - 12.
-The medical conditions policy is regularly reviewed, evaluated and updated.
-Updates are produced every year. - In evaluating the policy, this school seeks feedback from key stakeholders including pupils, parents, school healthcare professional, specialist nurses and other relevant healthcare professionals, school staff, local emergency care services, governors and the school employer.
+- This school is committed to identifying and reducing triggers both at school and on out-of-school visits. - School staff have been given training and written information on medical conditions which includes avoiding/reducing exposure to common triggers.
+It has a list of the triggers for pupils with medical conditions at this school, has a trigger reducing schedule and is actively working towards reducing/eliminating these health and safety risks.

+- The IHP details an individual pupil's triggers and details how to make sure the pupil remains safe throughout the whole school day and on out-of-school activities.
+Risk assessments are carried out on all out-of-school activities, taking into account the needs of pupils with medical needs. - This school reviews all medical emergencies and incidents to see how they could have been avoided, and changes school policy according to these reviews.

+11. Each member of the school and health community knows their roles and responsibilities in maintaining and implementing an effective medical conditions policy.

+• This school works in partnership with all relevant parties including the pupil (where appropriate), parents, school's governing body, all school staff, employers and healthcare professionals to ensure that the policy is planned, implemented and maintained successfully.

+12. The medical conditions policy is regularly reviewed, evaluated and updated.
+Updates are produced every year.

+• In evaluating the policy, this school seeks feedback from key stakeholders including pupils, parents, school healthcare professional, specialist nurses and other relevant healthcare professionals, school staff, local emergency care services, governors and the school employer.
 The views of pupils with medical conditions are central to the evaluation process.

-The term 'parent' implies any person o r body with parental responsibil ity such as foster parent, Ca arer, guaro dian or lo ocal authorit tv.
+\ The term 'parent' implies any person or body with parental responsibility such as foster parent, carer, guardian or local authority.